Not-Secret-Dev/Portfolio/README.md

 # Portfolio
 A personal portfolio website showcasing my front-end web development projects and skills.
-Built with HTML, CSS, and JavaScript to highlight responsive design, user-friendly interactions, and a clean aesthetic.
+Built with React JS along with the npm packages like framer-motion, react-spring and styled-components, etc. to highlight responsive design, user-friendly interactions, and a clean aesthetic.

 Portfolio Website